remotion-dev/remotion/packages/docs/docs/lambda/python.md

 Below is a snippet showing how to initiate a render request and get its status.
 Note the following before continuing:

 - You first need to [complete the Lambda setup](/docs/lambda/setup).
-- Sending large input props (>200KB) is not supported with PHP at the moment.
+- Sending large input props (>200KB) is not supported with Python at the moment.

 ```python title="testclient.py"